Reported Ohio coronavirus cases jump again, topping 1,000 - WHIZ News

 Ohio Gov. Mike DeWine has warned of spikes in two southwestern Ohio counties, Hamilton and Montgomery.
 In the Montgomery County Jail in Dayton, 28 inmates and five staff members have tested positive, the Dayton Daily News reported Wednesday.

-Wednesday evening, the five-member Dayton City Commission was expected to approve a new city law requiring mask wearing in all public places in Dayton, including inside city businesses, and outside when social distancing isn’t possible.
-The ordinance would take effect Friday and carry an $85 fine.
+Wednesday evening, the five-member Dayton City Commission approved a new city law requiring mask wearing in all public places in Dayton, including inside city businesses, and outside when social distancing isn’t possible.
+The ordinance takes effect Friday and carries an $85 fine.

 “Unfortunately, wearing a mask has become a political flash point,” said Mayor Nan Whaley, a Democrat.
 “But I also know that masks save lives.
 Masks are incredibly effective in reducing the spread of this virus.
 Masks are a small sacrifice that we can all make to take care of one another.”